Family Counseling Center for Recovery

 Family Counseling Center for Recovery - Fredericksburg, VA

-Family Counseling Center For Recovery is a mental health and addiction rehab center located at 11720 Main Street, Suite 108 in the 22408 zip code in Fredericksburg, VA.
+Family Counseling Center For Recovery is an addiction and mental health rehab center located at 11720 Main Street, Suite 108 in the 22408 zip code in Fredericksburg, VA.
 It is operated by a private for-profit organization.
-Family Counseling Center For Recovery provides buprenorphine maintenance, methadone maintenance and buprenorphine detoxification.
-Some of the treatment approaches used by Family Counseling Center For Recovery include counseling for trauma victims, motivational interviewing and 12 step rehabilitation.
+Family Counseling Center For Recovery provides buprenorphine detox, methadone detoxification and methadone maintenance.
+Some of the treatment approaches used by Family Counseling Center For Recovery include 12 step rehabilitation, motivational incentives and brief intervention services.
 Family Counseling Center For Recovery also specializes in detox services and offers inpatient opioid detoxification.
-Family Counseling Center For Recovery provides intensive outpatient treatment program, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
+Family Counseling Center For Recovery provides regular outpatient treatment, outpatient detoxification and outpatient services.
 It also provides inpatient detox services and residential treatment for substance use.

 Address: 11720 Main Street, Suite 108, Fredericksburg, VA 22408